 Code of Conduct

-Outpost Elysium is a playground where we connect, cooperate, play and inspire one another.
-We all share the responsibility to make the larp a place where everyone also feels safe, valued, and engaged, regardless of their culture, age or background.
+This larp is a playground where we connect, cooperate, play and creativity.
+We all share the responsibility to make the larp safe, inclusive and engaging for everyone, regardless of background, culture or experience.

 BE INCLUSIVE AND HELPFUL

 Speak English: English is the language of the larp.
-To help everyone feel included and to avoid potentially serious misunderstandings, please speak English at the larp.
-This makes it easier for others to understand, react to and even join a scene.
+To help everyone feel included and to avoid misunderstandings, please speak English in character.

 BE CARING AND RESPECTFUL

-Respectful communication: Always assume the other players are good people who mean well.
-We all have different backgrounds.
-Not everyone speaks English at the same level, and miscommunication and social slips can happen, even with the best intentions.
-Use the opportunity to clarify, and ask questions if you are unsure.
-Correct people if they slip up and give them the opportunity to learn and do better.
+Respectful communication: Always assume other players are good people who mean well.
+Not everyone speaks English at the same level, and misunderstandings and social slips can happen, especially across languages and cultures.
+Clarify and ask questions if you’re unsure.
+Help people improve and give them the opportunity to learn and correct themselves.
 Approach differences with curiosity and understanding.
 This does not apply to harassment and discrimination, which no one should tolerate.

-Accept differences: No one expects everyone to fit together perfectly.
-It is ok to disagree.
+Accept differences: You don’t have to play with everyone.
+It’s ok to disagree and have different goals for the larp.
 Walk away and find another group of players if you want to.
-You do not have to linger or explain.

-Care for yourself: You are the primary caretaker of your own experience at Outpost Elysium.
-Take responsibility, and give yourself enough sleep, food and water.
-Seek out scenes and play that bring you joy, communicate clearly what you want, and leave a discussion, a scene or event if that experience is not to your liking.
+Take care of yourself: You are the primary caretaker of your own experience at the larp.
+Rest, eat and drink water.
+Seek out play you enjoy, communicate clearly what you want, and leave situations that don’t work for you.

 RESOLVE AND LISTEN

-Clarity: Communicate clearly if you ask someone to change their behaviour.
-Tell them clearly and specifically what they must change to give them an opportunity to adjust.
+Be clear: Explain clearly if you ask someone to change their behaviour.
+Tell them calmly and specifically what they must change and give them an opportunity to adjust.
 Use polite language.
-No correction starts off well with profanity or insults.

 BE KIND, BE HUMBLE, BE HUMAN